 After most businesses went online during the covid-19 pandemic, the Kenyan government cast its tax net on digital platforms offering e-commerce, e-sports, digital content, and streaming services forcing them to raise their fees to meet their regular profits.
 In an attempt to catch tax cheats, the Kenya Revenue Authority (KRA) has been criticized for breaching data privacy rights and snooping into citizens’ online chats.

 Zanzibar, which is part of Tanzania, offers the most affordable internet in east Africa.
-“We have an average download and upload speed od 22 megabits per second,” Yu tells Quartz.
+“We have an average download and upload speed of 22 megabits per second,” Yu tells Quartz.

 “No longer will tech companies need to open offices and move their people to Dubai or London to manage their operations in Africa.
 We are providing an open and enabling environment for all tech companies and their team members to be based in Zanzibar,” says Mudrick Soraga, Zanzibar minister of investment and economic development.

-Fumba is set to become the main hub for Silicon Zanzibar, and hopes to streamline the issuance of work visas to skilled tech workers from across Africa and beyond to relocate to Zanzibar.
+Fumba is set to become the main hub for Silicon Zanzibar, and hopes to streamline the issuance of work visas to skilled tech workers from across Africa and beyond to relocate to Zanzibar, and give Kenya’s Silicon Savannah a run for its money.
 To further attract tech companies, the government is offering tax incentives under the Free Economic Zone program which includes an exemption from corporate income tax for ten years for startups like Wasoko.